We love our kitties’ adorable, fuzzy ears. So, of course, we want to keep them as healthy as possible.

-Abnormalities that may be seen in your cat’s ears include:
+Abnormalities that you might see in your cat’s ears include:

-- a discharge and/or an odor from the ears
+- Discharge and/or an odor from the ears

 Often cleaning the ears is recommended to remove debris that may be irritating for your cat.
 Sometimes, medications to help sooth the inflammation in and around the ears is necessary as well.

 Though ear mites are the most common type of ear disease, cats can suffer from other disease as well.
 Bacterial infections, foreign objects, tumors, polyps, and allergies are other diseases that can potentially cause ear issues for your cat.